Alisafa60/luce-ecommerce-showcase/README.md

 Filters are designed to be easy to reach without taking over the shopping experience.

 The product listing supports dynamic filters such as color, fabric, texture, price, and category tags.
-Color filters are generated from the current product set and sorted using LAB color distance, giving the color list a more natural visual order than random or alphabetical sorting.
+Color filters are generated from the current product set and ordered to feel visually natural instead of random or purely alphabetical.

 On mobile, filters appear in a bottom sheet with a native-feeling interaction pattern.